Basirhat: Area overview

 The area shown in the map is a part of the Ichhamati-Raimangal Plain, located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
 Numerous rivers, creeks and khals criss-cross the area.
 The tip of the Sundarbans National Park is visible in the lower part of the map (shown in green but not marked).
 The larger full screen map shows the full forest area.
 A large section of the area is a part of the Sundarbans settlements.
 The densely populated area is an overwhelmingly rural area.
-Only 12.96% of the population lives in the urban areas and 87.04% of the population lives in the rural areas.
+Only 12.96% of the population lives in the urban areas like Basirhat and 87.04% of the population in rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.
+All places marked in the map are linked in the larger full-screen map.

+Urban structure

+Basirhat experienced moderate level of urbanization during the years of 2001-2011 alongside with moderate Population Growth Rate in those same years.
+Currently urbanization rate of this city is increasing rapidly.

+Neighborhoods

+Lake Terrace, Tannery Garden, BowBazar, Chowmatha, Itinda Road, Sarat Biswas Road, Kacchari Para, Park Avenue, Ganapatipur, Sainpala, Prantik Square (College Para), Maitra Bagan, Munsi Bagan, Bhyabla.

+Climate

+Basirhat is subject to a tropical savanna climate that is designated Aw climate under the Köppen climate classification.
+According to a United Nations Development Programme report, its wind and cyclone zone is "very high damage risk".
+This municipal region is usually the hottest region of Basirhat subdivision due to its urbanized characteristics.

+Special weather phenomena - Often, in April–June, the region is struck by heavy rains or dusty squalls that are followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.
+These thunderstorms are convective in nature, and are known locally as Kalbaisakhi (কালবৈশাখী), or 'norwesters' in English.

+Natural disasters

+Cyclone and Tornado

+On April 1983, Basirhat-Bongaon tornado occurred in the area with maximum sustained wind speed of 200 km/h caused widespread damage and more than 30 fatalities across the area.

+On May 2009, Cyclone Aila brought heavy rainfall and strong winds, causing damage to weak structures.

+On May 2020, Cyclone Amphan affected the area with maximum sustained wind speed of 150 km/h.
+This severe cyclone caused major damage to houses and crops in the area.
+Prime minister Narendra Modi was received at the airport by governor Jagdeep Dhankhar and chief minister Mamata Banerjee who accompanied him on the aerial survey of some of the worst-affected parts of the state before landing in Basirhat College, 50 km from Kolkata airport.
+After holding a conference in Basirhat, Modi announced Rs 1,000 cr immediate relief for cyclone hit areas.